cmaas/markdown-it-table-of-contents/README.md

 });
 ```

+**Slugify:** By default, markdown-it-table-of-contents collects all headings and renders a nested list.
+It uses the `slugify()` function to create anchor targets for the links in the list.
+However, the headlines in your Markdown document are **not** touched by markdown-it-table-of-contents.
+You'd have a nice table of contents, but the links don't link to anything.
+That's why you need another plugin to generate ids (anchor link targets) for all of your headlines.
+See section *Recommended Plugins* below.

 **Advanced headline text extraction / manipulation:**

 By default (and for historical consistency), formatting in headlines is dropped.
 If you have this headline: